Create a shortcut key for Internet web pages

 Create a PC shortcut key to a favorite web page by following the steps below.
 Once a shortcut is created, you can have the shortcuts to your favorite web pages on your desktop or anywhere else on the computer.

 Click-and-drag the web page icon

-If your browser window is maximized make it a window.
+If your browser window is maximized, make it a window.
 Once done, click and drag the icon next to the URL in the address bar and drag it to your Desktop or another location you want to create the shortcut.
 For example, in the below address bar of Computer Hope you would drag the CH icon to your Desktop or another location.

 Once the shortcut has been created, locate the shortcut and right-click it and click Properties.
 In the shortcut properties window, assign a new shortcut key and click OK.
 Now when the shortcut key is pressed, the web page is automatically loaded.

 Create a new shortcut and point to the web address

 - Create a new shortcut on your desktop or anyplace you want the shortcut to appear.

 - For the location of the item, enter the full web address.
 For example, Computer Hope would be: https://www.computerhope.com/